 The IRS published initial guidance on virtual currency in 2014 and further guidance was released in 2019, including rules for hard forks, airdrops, and how to deal with the virtual currency checkbox.

 Virtual currency checkbox

-The 2019 Form 1040 Schedule 1 includes the following question: “At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+The virtual currency checkbox includes the following question: “At any time during [the tax year], did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
 The instructions require the taxpayer to check “yes” if any of the following transactions occurred:

-- The receipt or transfer of virtual currency for free (including from a hard fork airdrop).
+- The receipt or transfer of virtual currency for free (including from an airdrop or hard fork).

 - An exchange of virtual currency for goods or services.

 - An exchange of virtual currency for other property, including another type of virtual currency.